MahadevaPrasadMCS/Leetcode-Problem-Solving/README.md

   - Finding which half is sorted.
   - Finding which pointer to move(left or move).
   - Returning -1 if the element is not found.

+ ## Day 10
+- Solved **LeetCode Problem 167 and 169: Two sum II and Majority element**
+- Approach: **Two pointers and Hashtable**
+- Handled edge cases:
+  - Finding difference and returning added indices.
+  - Finding frequencies of all numbers.
+  - Returning the number which has high frequency.